floriankraemer/floriankraemer.github.io/_posts/2025-03-10-Frameworks-Lack-App-Architecture.markdown

 </pre>

 This structure keeps business concerns at the forefront while maintaining separation of concerns inside each domain.

+ * You instantly know that this is an e-commerce application.
+ * The business model is clear (Orders, Payments, Cart, etc.).
+ * The framework doesn’t dictate structure (Laravel, Symfony, etc., can be swapped out).

 Top-level directories reflect business domains, not technical layers.
 Each domain (Cart, Order, Payment, ...) has an application Layer: Use cases (commands, queries).
 The Domain Layer: Core domain models, entities, repositories.
 Infrastructure Layer: Persistence, framework-related code, external services.